Azure/azure-signalr/docs/tsg.md

 3. Create an issue to us providing the time frame, and email the resource name to us

 <a name="client_connection_increases_constantly"></a>
-## Client connection increase constanly
+## Client connection increases constantly
-It might caused by improper usage of client connection.
+It might be caused by improper usage of client connection.

-This might caused by using SignalR clients in Azure Function.
+Usually, this issue is caused by SignalR client remains open.
 If the SignalR client is created and starts in a function method and never stops, then each request will establish SignalR client connection and keep it open.
 All this connections drops only after the Azure Function or Azure SignalR service restarts.

 ### Possible errors seen from the SignalR's metrics portal
 Client connections rise constantly for a long time in SignalR's metrics portal blade.